 There are also certain ‘hybrid’ arrangements, for example ‘cash balance’ schemes where employers offer some limited guarantees over levels of eventual income.
 DC plans open to all employees are typically found in the private sector, while DB schemes are usually found in the public sector.

 An ever-expanding body of UK legislation governs employers’ pension arrangements.

 Pension contributions and benefits are influenced by HM Revenue & Customs limits and vary from time to time.
-Further details and the latest figures are available from the HMRC (see Useful contacts).
+Further details and the latest figures are available from the HMRC.

 Implementing automatic enrolment is a major development.
 It requires all employers to automatically enrol eligible workers into a qualifying workplace pension scheme (unless the worker chooses to opt out) to which the employer must also contribute.

-The auto-enrolment duty is being phased in according to employer size, starting with the largest.
-An organisation’s ‘staging date’ was set in 2012 and is the date their auto-enrolment duties take effect.
-By April 2017, all existing employers will have enrolled their staff, followed by all new organisations by February 2018.
-Contribution levels are also being phased in, increasing to a total minimum contribution of 8% (with at least 3% from the employer) by April 2019 (subject to Parliamentary approval).
+The auto-enrolment duty has been phased in according to employer size, starting with the largest.
+Contribution level increases are now being phased in, increasing to a total minimum contribution of 8% (with at least 3% from the employer) by April 2019.